 1. Beware of anti-freeze!
 Ingesting antifreeze is lethal.
 Unfortunately both cats and dogs have been known to lick this sweet tasting substance.
 Make sure to check your car for leaks and make sure all bottles are stored far away from your pets.

 2. Don’t leave your pets outside for prolonged periods of time.
-It doesn’t have to be winter for it to get cold--especially for puppies, senior pets and smaller animals.
+In freezing temperatures that are below zero, frostbite can happen in a matter of minutes--especially for puppies, senior pets and smaller animals.